How much does a funeral cost in Queensland? (2026 guide)

 | Morleys Funerals | Townsville | $3,750 to $5,420 | Regional independent |

-Tony Hollands Funerals is notable for including after-hours transfers at no extra cost.
-Most providers charge $165 to $670 for an after-hours transfer, which is one of the most common unexpected charges on a direct cremation invoice.
-Most deaths occur outside business hours, so this inclusion matters.
+Tony Hollands Funerals includes after-hours transfers at no extra cost.
+Most providers charge $165 to $670 for an after-hours transfer, one of the most common unexpected charges on a direct cremation invoice, and a substantial proportion of deaths happen outside business hours.

 The gap between Tony Hollands ($1,980) and White Lady ($7,160) is $5,180 for the same physical service.
 The crematorium receives the same fee regardless of which funeral director the family chose.